 Guernsey Biological Records Centre

-The Guernsey Biological Records Centre (GBRC) is run by Environment Guernsey Ltd. on behalf of the two partners; La Société Guernesiaise and the States of Guernsey.
+The Guernsey Biological Records Centre (GBRC) is run by Environment Guernsey Ltd. on behalf of its two partners; La Société Guernesiaise and the States of Guernsey.

 La Société Guernesiaise